UGentUI/core/stories/components/storybook-structure-guide.md

 1. The first Story should always be a default interactive story with controls for all properties and slots
 2. Category order: Properties, Slots, Events and Methods.
 Note that the order of the properties in the args of the default story will determine the order in the auto-docs table
-3. If the component has reflected properties add "<br>`reflects: true`" at the end of the description
+3. If the component has reflected properties add "\<br\>\`reflects: true\`" at the end of the description
+4. The `argTypes.propertyName.table.type.summary` should be set according to the category:
+   - Properties: The actual type (e.g., `string`, `number`, `boolean`)
+   - Slots: Always `slot`
+   - Events: Always `CustomEvent`
+   - Methods: `() => void` or the specific method signature
-4. Create variations of the default Story to demonstrate different states or configurations, disable controls for these Stories
+5. Create variations of the default Story to demonstrate different states or configurations
+   - Disable controls for these Stories because they represent predefined states
-5. If the component has events, create a Story ComponentNameWithEvents that demonstrates them using a play function, disable controls for this Story and add the `!autodocs` tag as it should not be included in the auto-docs table
+6. If the component has events:
+   - Create a Story named `ComponentNameWithEvents` that demonstrates them using a play function
+   - Disable controls for this Story
+   - Add the `!autodocs` tag as the play function does not work in the auto-docs table
-6. If the component has methods include them in the play function of the ComponentNameWithEvents story to test them, they should trigger the events
+7. If the component has methods:
+   - Include them in the play function of the `ComponentNameWithEvents` story to test them
+   - Methods should trigger events that can be monitored in the Actions panel